Cymbopogon citratus: Culinary uses

-Cymbopogon citratus is abundant in the Philippines and Indonesia where it is known as tanglad or sereh respectively Its fragrant leaves are traditionally used in cooking, particularly for lechon and roasted chicken.
+Cymbopogon citratus is abundant in the Philippines and Indonesia where it is known as tanglad or sereh, respectively.
+Its fragrant leaves are traditionally used in cooking, particularly for lechon and roasted chicken.

-The dried leaves can also be brewed into a tea, either alone or as a flavoring in other teas, imparting a flavor reminiscent of lemon juice but with a mild sweetness without significant sourness or tartness.
+The dried leaves can also be brewed into a tea, either alone or as a flavoring in other teas, imparting a flavor reminiscent of lemon juice, but with a mild sweetness without significant sourness or tartness.

 In Sri Lanka, lemongrass is known as sera (සේර).
 It is used as a herb in cooking, in addition to its use for the essential oils.

 Lemongrass in Thailand is called takhrai (ตะไคร้).
 It is the essential ingredient of tom yam and tom kha kai.
-Fresh thin slices of lemongrass stem also used in miangpla, as a snack food.
+Fresh, thin slices of lemongrass stem are also used in the snack food miangpla.

 Medicinal uses

 The leaves of Cymbopogon citratus have been used in traditional medicine and are often found in herbal supplements and teas.
 Evidence of effective Cymbopogon citratus essential oil anti-protozoa activity against Leishmania amazonensis.